flatcar-archive/flatcar-docs/docs/provisioning/sysext/_index.md

 ## Creating custom sysext images

-The [`sysext-bakery`](https://github.com/flatcar/sysext-bakery) repository under the Flatcar GitHub organization serves as a central point for sysext building tools.
+The [`sysext-bakery`][sysext-bakery] repository under the Flatcar GitHub organization serves as a central point for sysext building tools.
 Please reach out if your use case isn't covered and work with us to include it there.

 ### Upstream Docker sysext images